dyne/Zenroom/docs/article/views/decode_language_patterns.md

 Constraint-satisfaction is crucial to software and hardware verification and static program analsysis [@de2011satisfiability] among the other possible applications.

 DECODE will benefit from including SMT capabilities into the design at an early stage: even if not immediately exploited, their inclusion will keep the horizons for language development open while permitting its application in mission critical roles.
+The best implementation to start from in this experimentation seems to be the free and open source software "Yices SMT Solver" published by the Computer Science Laboratory of the Stanford Research Institute (SRI International).

 <!--
 ## Ontology